meedan/pender/README.md

 ### API

+To make requests to the API, you must set a request header with the value of the configuration option `authorization_header` - by default, this is `X-Pender-Token`.
+The value of that header should be the API key that you have generated using `bundle exec rake lapis:api_keys:create`, or any API key that was given to you.

-#### GET /api/medias
+#### GET /api/medias.format

-Get parseable data for a given URL, that can be a post or a profile, from different providers
+Get parseable data for a given URL, that can be a post or a profile, from different providers. `format` can be one of the following, see responses below:
+- `html`
+- `js`
+- `oembed`
+- `json`

 **Parameters**

 * `url`: URL to be parsed/rendered _(required)_
+* `refresh`: boolean to indicate that Pender should re-fetch and re-parse the URL if it already exists in its cache _(optional)_

 **Response**